mgsx-dev/mgsx-dev.github.io/_posts/libgdx/2017-08-30-html5-game-tutorial.md

 Our game source repository is now clean, so lets generates our alpha version of our game.

-If you don't have java yet, let's install it :
+If you don't have java 8 yet, let's install it, recommended JDK is provided by [Adoptium](https://adoptium.net/?variant=openjdk8&jvmVariant=hotspot)

-	$ sudo add-apt-repository ppa:openjdk-r/ppa
-	$ sudo pat-get update
-	$ sudo apt-get install openjdk-7-jdk

-We will also need the GWT SDK : Download [Latest GWT SDK](http://www.gwtproject.org/download.html) (gwt-2.8.1 at tutorial time) and extract it to your home directory (eg ~/gwt-2.8.1)

 Libgdx provides a setup tool to generate project structure :

-* Download [Latest Libgdx setup tool](https://bitly.com/1i3C7i3) and run it (you may need to mark it as executable in order to run it from file browser)
+* Download [Latest Libgdx setup tool](https://libgdx.com/assets/downloads/legacy_setup/gdx-setup_latest.jar) and run it (you may need to mark it as executable in order to run it from file browser)
 * In main section, just change destination folder to our project folder (HOME_DIR/git/my-gdx-game)
   * Name : html5-game-tutorial
   * Package : net.mgsx.tutorial